FusionAuth/fusionauth-site/astro/src/content/blog/fusionauth-mfa-authentication/index.md

 If the code is correct, the user will be successfully authenticated.
 If incorrect, an error response will be returned, and they may need to request a new MFA code.

 ## Final thoughts

+This guide explored MFA, how it works, and how you can integrate it seamlessly with FusionAuth—whether through the admin console for quick setup or the API for custom workflows.

+However, security doesn’t stop at MFA.
+As threats evolve, businesses must adopt even stronger authentication mechanisms.
+One approach is passwordless authentication, eliminating passwords entirely while maintaining security and usability.

+Want to take authentication a step further?
+Learn how to implement passwordless authentication in our [comprehensive guide](/blog/passwordless-authentication).